Skip to content

 }

-It returns all the user accounts.
-It returns a slice of Account instance and an error object.
+Get only the master accounts.
+It returns a slice of IAccount instance and an error object.

 if err != nil {